PoisotLab/ms_straight_lines/manuscript.md

 But the question of how informative parameters of a power law can be is moot.
 Indeed, both the general model and its variants share an important shortcoming: they cannot be used for prediction while remaining within the bounds set by ecological principles.
-In short, while they can describe the *data* adequately, they are fundamentally unable to represent the mechanisms through which these data emerged.
 This has two causes.
 First, models that are variations of $L
 \approx b\times S^a$ have no constraints --  with the exception of the "constant connectance" model, in which $L_{\text{cc}}$ has a maximum value of $S^2$.
 However, we know that the number of interactions within a food web is both lower